Property Theft Crimes

 - Burglary.
 A person commits burglary by entering another person’s property without authorization and with the intent to commit a crime—commonly theft—inside the property.
 In the state of Florida, burglary is charged as a felony, and it can carry severe penalties including prison, probation, and large fines.
 Punishment varies, however, depending on the type of burglary committed.
 For example, burglary of an empty structure or conveyance is classified as a third-degree felony.
 Burglary of a structure or conveyance with another person inside and burglary of a dwelling, whether empty or not, are second-degree felonies, and they can be punished by up to 15 years in prison.
 If the offender commits an assault or battery or becomes armed inside the property, the burglary becomes punishable by life in prison.

 Even if you are charged with a minor property crime, it is important to contact an experienced defense attorney immediately.
 The state of Florida takes property crimes seriously.
 A prosecutor is assigned at the outset of your case, and the role of that prosecutor is not to help you or resolve the situation amicably.
 The reality is that the prosecutor wants to obtain a negotiated guilty plea or a guilty verdict, then move on to the next matter.
-Contact the Robert Foley Law Firm to give yourself the best chance in defending against a property crime charge.
+Contact the theft lawyers in Fort Myers, Florida at the Robert Foley Law Firm to give yourself the best chance in defending against a property crime charge.
 Attorney Robert Foley will always provide you with an initial consultation free of charge.